 An idea that works great in digital spaces is that of room as agent: Philosopher Yi-Fu Tuan creates an interesting distinction between space and place and argues for a “Humanistic Perspective” on geography.
 This reflects quite accurately the distinction that I am trying to draw in this essay, differentiating between space and room.
-While space remains a static backdrop, through “habit and practice” it can become a place, or room, and acts as actor in and of itself: “Spatial structures can be standardized and transferred from place to place, which is the case with the standardized facilities of sports.
+While space remains a static backdrop, through “habit and practice” it can become a place or room, and act as an actor in and of itself: “Spatial structures can be standardized and transferred from place to place, which is the case with the standardized facilities of sports.
 Place, in contrast, is unique — it is only here or there.
 Locality is related to identity.
 People play in a certain place — and create the place by play and game.
 The place plays with the people, as a co-player.”
 Henning Eichberg, 2010: “Body Cultures — Encyclopedic keywords”

 (6) Room as Shaper of Behavior §

 A computer is a general-purpose machine: it can do pretty much anything — or at least, software could be created to make it do pretty much anything.
-Therefore, in theory, a user “entering” an application for the first time must assume that they are able to do anything in it but then learn very quickly where the limits of the application are.
+Therefore, in theory, a user “entering” an application for the first time must assume that they can do anything in it but then learn very quickly where the application’s limits are.
 Thus, making software useable is as much about designing what can not be done as it is about designing how to do things.